Safety agency bans range of unregulated baby sleep products tied to at least 90 deaths

 The goal is to make sleep safer for babies, said Nancy Cowles, executive director of the advocacy group Kids in Danger, which for years has advocated for tougher rules.
 With baby sleep products, “a parent assumes someone has made sure it’s safe,” Cowles said.
 “But so many of these don’t meet any standard.”

-That’s what happened to Sara Thompson, whose 15-week-old son Alex died in a Rock ‘n Play in 2011.
-The mother from Reading, Pa., said she never considered the potential for danger.
+That’s what happened to Sara Thompson, whose 15-week-old son, Alex, died in a Rock ‘n Play in 2011.
+The mother from Pennsylvania said she never considered the potential for danger.
 Earlier this year, she wrote to the CPSC urging the agency to pass the new safety rule.

 “If you don’t,” Thompson wrote, “babies will continue to die.”

-Note: Correction: An early version of this story incorrectly reported that CPSC vote was 4-0.
-It was 3-1.